 If the scratch is only superficial then "T Cut" or some other mild compound may remove the scratch quite easily with some patience.
 Be warned though that you could penetrate the lacquer coat completely and this will leave a larger unsightly mark that will require repainting.

 If the damage is superficial ie: the bumper plastic is not showing as white or black then it could be treated the same way as scratches above by useing a mild compound.
-Damage such as cracking, splits or mishape in the bumper material generally need professional repair to restore the strength and shape of the bumper and then respray the localised repair area.
+Damage such as cracking, splits or mishape in the bumper material generally need

 Bumper / plastic damage.

-In general quite severe bumper damage can be repaired with modern technology tools.
 Most cars these days have plastic type bumpers with impact and crush zone materials fitted behind them.
 If the impact zones are not deformed or damaged then a repair to splits cracks or plastic deformaty can be made by a professional.
 Even securing lugs on the bumper can be repaired.
 There is a considerable saving in time and cost compared to a new bumper, fitting and repainting.

-Image 5 shows quite a large dent with no paint damage however the dent crosses a swage line which makes paintless dent removal difficult and may not produce a perfect repair.
+A large dent with no paint damage however the dent crosses a swage line which makes paintless dent removal difficult and may not produce a perfect repair.

 Dents that have paint damage or are showing metal stretch can only be removed by panel beating or heat shrinking methods.
 This is usually carried out without the removal of interior trim or fittings.
 A final skim of stopper and repainting completes the job.

 Rust - What can be done ?